damiankorcz/Alternative-Checkboxes-Reference-Set/Usage Guide.md

 # 🗒️ Reference Set CSS
 The Reference Set CSS snippet was designed to make creating and modifying Alternative Checkboxes as simple as possible.
 It's divided into 2 sections:
-- First section for definining each Alternative Checkbox with a simple selector and a set of CSS Variables.
+- Section 1: Definining each Alternative Checkbox with a simple selectors and a set of CSS Variables.
-- Second section for "Behind the scenes" CSS which handles all the setup.
-The user only has to worry about defining what they want to change using CSS Variables in the prior section; everything has a default value set to it in order to reduce the code needed.
+- Section 2: The following code should remain untouched.
+It serves as a template for checkbox definitions above.
+It leaves the default unchecked and checked checkboxes untouched; those are styled according to the theme used.

 # ✅ Supported Themes